 My current work Scenes from Bourgeois Life – considers the history of theatre spectatorship in Britain as an aspect of a society in which leisure consumption made possible by colonial expropriation becomes a crucial dimension of economic and cultural life.
 To this end I am extending the range of my historical inquiry back to the early eighteenth century.

 I have also written about opera, about experimental theatre in Europe, and, for over fifteen years I have found constant inspiration in the work of the Italian theatre company, Socìetas Raffaello Sanzio, with whom (and with my frequent collaborator, Joe Kelleher), I co-authored The Theatre of Socìetas Raffaello Sanzio (2007).

 I am the Editor of Theatre Survey and co-editor, with Patrick Anderson, of the book series, Performance Works, at Northwestern University Press.

-In 2016-17 I am the Fletcher Jones Foundation Fellow at the Huntington Library in San Marino, California.
+In 2016-17 I was the Fletcher Jones Foundation Fellow at the Huntington Library in San Marino, California.

 with J. Jones, A History of Modern Oman (Cambridge: Cambridge University Press, 2015)

 Passionate Amateurs: Theatre, Communism and Love (Ann Arbor, MI: University of Michigan Press, 2013)